kajotgames/phanos/README.md

  - Gauge
  - Enum

 These classes represent basic Prometheus metrics types.
-For more information about Prometheus metric types, mainly allowed operations, refer to [Prometheus documentation](https://prometheus.io/docs/concepts/metric_types/).
+For more information about Prometheus metric types, allowed operations, etc. refer to [Prometheus documentation](https://prometheus.io/docs/concepts/metric_types/).

 ### Custom metrics

- - `time profiler`: metric for measuring time-consuming actions in mS; basically Histogram metric of Prometheus.
+ - `TimeProfiler`: metric for measuring time-consuming actions in mS; basically Histogram metric of Prometheus.
- - `response size profiler`: metric for measuring size of return value of method in bytes, designed to measure response size of endpoints; basically Histogram metric of Prometheus.
+ - `ResponseSize`: metric for measuring size of return value of method in bytes, designed to measure response size of endpoints; basically Histogram metric of Prometheus.